Postgraduate fees, funding and money advice

 If you’re a former Liverpool John Moores University student, you could be eligible for a 20% discount on your postgraduate tuition fees.
 The fee reduction will apply automatically to eligible students.
 You do not need to apply.
-The 20% reduction will be applied to all years of the postgraduate programme being studied, not just the first year and applies to Home and EU LJMU graduates.
+The 20% reduction will be applied to all years of the postgraduate programme being studied, not just the first year and applies to Home LJMU graduates.

 - You have successfully completed a degree programme from Liverpool John Moores University, irrespective of when you graduated.

 - The Award can apply to any taught postgraduate masters level or research degree programme (see exclusions below).